spences10/blog.scottspence.me/src/pages/2018/2018-12-31-react-context-api-with-gatsby/index.md

-While we're here let's also add the function to handle the theme changing by replacing the dummy `functionHere` function in the snippet and bring in the themes we want to switch between.
+While we're here let's also add the function to handle the theme changing by replacing the dummy `functionHere` function in the snippet and also bring in the themes we want to switch between.

 ```js
 import React from 'react'